Updated on 10.12.2020

 Yellow time, proceed as follows:

-- For bigger student groups TYY recommends organising rather several small events for smaller groups so that groups would not encounter each other.
+- For bigger student groups TYY recommends organising several small outdoor events for smaller groups so that groups would not encounter each other.

-- Hobby activities may be organised if the safety instructions are followed.
+- Hobby activities may be organised if the safety instructions and the resrictions on assembly are followed.

 - It must be possible to keep the safe distances and following them is the responsibility of the organiser.
 It is the responsibility of the event organiser to end the event if it is not possible to meet the safe distances.
 Events should be planned from the security perspective above.
 Excessive alcohol consumption makes it difficult to comply with the organiser's safety instructions.

-- Student parties held in nightclubs can be organised if the guidelines are followed.
+- When nightclubs are open: student parties held in nightclubs can be organised if the guidelines are followed.
 The organiser of the event and the representatives of the nightclub must discuss on the implementation of safety instructions.
 Organisers must collect a list of participants in the event.
 The organiser of the event must instruct the participants on what kind of safety instructions will be followed in the nightclubs.
 Participants will be advised of the usefulness of the mask when the participant has their seat.
 Students should not arrange shadow parties and organisations should inform their members about this.

 - Hybrid events should be favored, so that those who cannot attend physical events can also participate.